Westinghouse Nuclear Privacy Statement

 • Right to erasure (right to be forgotten): You may have the right to ask us to erase Personal Data concerning you if they are no longer necessary for the purposes for which it has been initially collected.

 • Right to restriction of processing: In certain circumstances, you may have the right to request that we restrict processing of your Personal Data.
-However, where we have a legitimate interest to process Personal Data for the Purposes set out above, we may deny your a request.
+However, where we have a lawful basis to continue processing Personal Data for the purposes set out above, we may deny your request as permitted by applicable law.

 • Right to data portability: You may have the right to receive Personal Data concerning you, which you have provided to us, in a structured, commonly used and machine-readable format and you may have the right to transmit that data to another entity.